Yves33/wxgpx/src/docs/README.md

 GPSBabel must be installed on your system.
 If you convert to kml, you have the option to open the file in google earth immediately.
 You may need to edit the script to correct the location of gpsbabel (and google earth) programs.

+- Test_overlay and liboverlay
+Shows you how to create an overlay layer on the map and draw directly to overlay.
+This is a deno script.

  5. ABOUT THIS DOCUMENT
 =======================